lukliz/transfer-learning-conv-ai/README.md

   - This means your GPU is full, reduce batch size or get a GPU with more ram
 - `TypeError: __init__() got an unexpected keyword argument 'log_dir`
   - This is a tensorflowX vs ignite version problem, [see this github issue](https://github.com/pytorch/ignite/issues/534), and try new or old versions of these packages.
+- Set special tokens does not exist (or something).
+This is likely because you don't have the right version of `pytorch-pretrained-BERT` (the right version is in requirements.txt), or you tried to use  `--model_checkpoint gpt` instead of gpt2.
+GPT is not working you would have to revert to v0.6.2, but you might as well just use gpt2

 -----